 Touch your stomach just beneath your belly button.
 Pull your abdominal muscle back to your spine.

 To Sit or Stand in full alignment, let's take it further!

 STEP FOUR: Shoulder Adjustment

-Rotate each shoulder individually backwards - taking the forward rounding out.
+Rotate each shoulder individually backwards.
 It is always important when adjusting your shoulders to do them one at a time.
 If you rotate them both together - you will drop out of the position much quicker than you normally would.

-The Psoas muscle is contracting and you are ready to lift and protect your back.
+The Psoas muscle is contracting and you are ready to protect your low back.

 But BEWARE - it only takes 5 seconds to forget your core is engaged and release it.

 You will need to create cues in your everyday life to remember to engage your core.
 When your core is engaged your will sit and stand taller.